 Because a reaction is rarely 100% efficient, the resulting mass of the product after a reaction is rarely equal to the calculated yield.
-This occurs when the limiting reagent is not reacted completely or when other reactions occur in the experiment.
+This occurs when the limiting reagent does not completely react or when other undesirable reactions occur that may form impurities.

 Percent Yield Formula

-Recalling that the percentage yield is a ratio of the actual yield to the theoretical yield, the percent yield formula can be stated as:
+Recalling that the percentage yield is the ratio of the actual yield to the theoretical yield, the percent yield formula can be stated as: